The History of

 Victoria Advocate, June 25, 1946 (pg.
 1) on the left and St. Joseph Gazette, July 25, 1946 (pg.
 5) on the right.

 Here is a PDF of the original Excelda instructions (679kb).

-The Russians (Soviets) made a copy of this machine--an example is here.
+Another example of the Russians (Soviets) copy of this machine is here.